apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/yaml-config/authority.en.md

       user-database-mappings: root@127.0.0.1=*, sharding=test_db, sharding=sharding_db
 ```

-illustrate:
+Explanation:
 - Two users are defined: `root@127.0.0.1` and `sharding`;
 - `authenticators` and `authenticationMethodName` are not defined, Proxy will automatically choose the authentication method according to the frontend protocol;
 - The privilege provider `DATABASE_PERMITTED` is specified, authorize `root@127.0.0.1` to access all logical databases (`*`), and user `sharding` can only access `test_db` and `sharding_db`.

 ## Related References

-Please refer to [Authority Provider](/en/dev-manual/proxy) for specific implementation of authority provider.
+Please refer to [Authority Provider](/en/dev-manual/proxy) for the specific implementation of authority provider.